NetworkNerd1337/rcschain/README.md

 # RCS Quantum-Resistant Blockchain File Storage System

 This project implements a multi-node, quantum-resistant blockchain-based file storage system using the Falcon-Padded-1024 signature scheme from PQClean.
-It features a Flask-based web interface for file and folder management, MySQL for persistent storage, and a secure peer-to-peer authentication mechanism to ensure only trusted nodes can join the network.
+It features a Flask-based web interface for file and folder management, MySQL for persistent storage, and a secure peer-to-peer authentication mechanism to ensure that only trusted nodes can join the network.
 The "RCS" stands for "Ryan's Cool Storage" - I made it, I can name it.

 ## Features
 - **Quantum Resistance**: Uses Falcon-Padded-1024 for post-quantum cryptographic signatures.
 - **Multi-Node Support**: Nodes synchronize blocks via a leader-based network, with RSA-based authentication.
-- **Web Interface**: Upload, download, create folders, move, copy, and delete files/folders via a browser.
+- **Web Interface**: Upload, download, create folders, delete files/folders (empty folders only), move, and copy files/folders via a browser.
-- **Persistence**: Stores blockchain data in MySQL, with in-memory file system reconstruction on startup.
+- **Persistence**: Stores blockchain data in MySQL with node-specific databases (e.g., ```blockchain_db_node1```), with in-memory file system reconstruction on startup.
 - **Security**: Only authorized nodes can join via pre-shared RSA public keys.

 ## Prerequisites